Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Cutting corners and making ends meet.

 If we make first the identifications on $e\times \Delta^{d-1}\times \Z_2^{d+1}$ on all its facets we obtain the product $S^1 \times S^{d-1}$, but if we only do it on those facets that are part of the facets of $P$ (i.e., excluding the facet $0$) we obtain $S^1 \times D^{d-1}$.
 On the product $e\times \Delta^{d-1}\times \Z_2^m$ we still have to make identifications on the intersections with the facets $i$ for $i=d+2, \dots, m$ but these intersections are empty.
 Therefore $U=S^1 \times D^{d-1} \times \Z_2^{m-d-1}$ and $Z_\textsf{e+}$ is $Z$ with $2^{m-d-1}$ copies of $S^1 \times D^{d-1}$ removed.

 Then we have the lemma\footnote{Recall the notation of section 2.1: $M_{-1}$ denotes $M$ minus an open disk.
-For dimension 3 the lemma is not true, but the theorem is, since the only possible polytope is the simplex.}:
+For dimension 3 the lemma is not true, but the theorem is, since the only dual 2-neighborly polytope is the simplex.}:

 \textbf{Lemma.} \emph{Let $M^d$ be a simply connected manifold of dimension at least $4$ and $M_{\sim k}$ be obtained from $M$ by removing $k>0$ copies of $S^1 \times D ^{d-1}$.}

 \emph{Then $M_{\sim k} \times D^1$ is diffeomorphic to}